NVIM DAP View

 You can also interact with the console (terminal), which is also provided by nvim-dap

 .
 By default, the console has its own window, but it can be configured to be shown with the other views.
 See details on the config page.
+It's also possible to completely hide the terminal (if it's not being used at all, which is the case for some debug adapters).

 Control bar